 Can you do anything about it?

-Is there a phrase or saying you try to live by?
+Do you have a phrase or statement that you try to live by?

 Yes - consider others.
 My grandmother said "One door closes and another one opens" … and it does.